Fantasticos/V2X_SJTU/README.md

 The NTP server should be installed on your own computer, you can google it yourself, there are plenty of tutorials.

-The problem is that the compilation of NTP client in the device is difficult because it use gcc-linaro-arm-linux-gnueabihf to compile files.
-To make this step easy, I compiled the client on my computer and just share the executable
+The problem is that the compilation of NTP client in the device is extremely trouble some because it use gcc-linaro-arm-linux-gnueabihf.
+To make it easy, I compiled the client on my computer and just share the executable.

 `$ cd NTP/ntpclient-2015`
 `$ scp ntpclient root@192.168.253.10:/var`

-If you have finished the construction of NTP server on your own computer, you can run the following code on the device, and you can see your clock synchronized.
+If you have established NTP server on your own computer, you can run the following code on the device, and you can see your clock synchronized.
 `./ntpclient -s -d -c 1 -i 5 -h 192.168.253.1`

 ## 9. Contact